RoySegall/Gizra/app/_posts/2015-08-30-decople-flag-content.md

 ```

 ##The angular directive
-After you got the backend fire up, let’s set up the front end.
+After the backend is set up, let’s set up the front end.

-If you using bower just type:
+Getting the directive using bower is very easy:

 ```js
 	bower install drupal-restful-flag --save